Drive sales on autopilot with ecommerce-focused features

 Features

-API integration requires only your MailerLite key — no webhook configuration or complex mapping.
+API integration requires only your MailerLite key — no webhook configuration or complex field mapping.
 Welcome email automations trigger from MailerLite when new subscribers join through WordPress forms.

 Pros